wiseby/SFF/docs/planning/Stage_1.md

 ### StudioHandler:

 * Studio Name should not be null or empty.
-* Studio Location should have a lication.
+* Studio Location should not be null or empty.
 * Can create a Studio and make it persistant.
 * Can remove a studio.
 * Can make changes to studio Name and Location.